Section I - Preamble

 Section IV – Honesty and Impartiality

 Fire protection engineers shall perform professional services only in the areas of their competence and after full disclosure of their pertinent qualifications.
+They shall not falsify or permit misrepresentation of their academic or professional qualifications or experience.

 Fire protection engineers shall act in professional matters for each employer or client as faithful agents or trustees and shall not disclose confidential information concerning the business affairs or technical processes of any present or former client or employer without consent.